LibraryCarpentry/lc-spreadsheets/episodes/00-intro.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::

-Good **data organization** is the foundation of much of our day-to-day work in libraries.
+Good **data organisation** is the foundation of much of our day-to-day work in libraries.
 Most **librarians** have data or do data entry in spreadsheets.
 Spreadsheet programs are very **useful graphical interfaces** for designing data tables and handling very basic data